Research

 COZMIC

 I am leading COZMIC: COsmological ZooM-in simulations with Initial Conditions beyond CDM.
-COZMIC includes hundreds of simulations with initial conditions for warm, ultra-light, and interacting dark matter; many of these simulations include dark matter self-interactions.
-COZMIC is the largest collection of beyond-CDM zoom-in simulations to date, and accurately captures the impact of dark matter physics on small-scale structure.
+COZMIC includes hundreds of simulations with initial conditions for warm, ultra-light, interacting, and mixed dark matter.
+COZMIC is the largest collection of beyond-CDM zoom-in simulations to date, and accurately captures how dark matter physics impacts Milky Way substructure.
+See the COZMIC I, COZMIC II, and COZMIC III papers.

 COZMIC simulations with initial conditions for warm dark matter (first row), ultra-light "fuzzy" dark matter (second row), and dark matter--proton scattering models (bottom rows).
 Adapted from Nadler et al. 2024.